Academic Policy 1622.20

 Changes effective for the following academic year are normally initiated in academic departments in the fall term to complete the approval process and meet catalog deadlines.
 Earlier implementation must be specifically requested.
 A statement on timing and deadlines is included at the end of the description of the approval process.

-Following initial approval, the online form and associated documents will be submitted to the next approval level and proceed through the college approval process until the proposal reaches the office of the dean for college or school approval, or all participating deans, if more than one school or college is involved.
+Following initial approval, the Program Management template and associated documents will be submitted to the next approval level and proceed through the college approval process until the proposal reaches the office of the dean for college or school approval, or all participating deans, if more than one school or college is involved.

-Actions involving curricula of undergraduate or professional programs (including law) must be reviewed by the University Course and Programs Committee and, for core courses, by the Core Curriculum Committee (CCC) prior to action by the Faculty Senate.
-Actions involving changes to graduate programs must be reviewed by the University Course and Programs Committee prior to action by the Graduate Council and Faculty Senate.
+Actions involving curricula of undergraduate programs must be reviewed by the Undergraduate Council and, for core courses, by the General Education and Core Curriculum Committee prior to action by the Faculty Senate.
+Actions involving changes to graduate or Law programs must be reviewed by the Graduate Council prior to action by the Faculty Senate.

 Target Dates for Program Change

 Major changes to the curriculum typically take effect with a new catalog and the beginning of the fall semester.
 Copy for the Catalog of Studies is completed in March each year with copy for the Graduate School Catalog completed in May.
-For new programs and major program changes, Faculty Senate approval must be received at least four months prior to the date of the target AHECB meeting.
-In general, undergraduate program proposals will require approval by the departmental/program faculty, the college curriculum/program committee, the University Course and Programs Committee, the Faculty Senate, and the provost.
-Graduate program proposals will require approval by the department/program faculty, the academic college’s curriculum/program committee, the University Course and Programs Committee, the Graduate Council, the Faculty Senate, and the provost.
+For new programs and major program changes, Faculty Senate approval must be received at least two months prior to the date of the target Board of Trustees meeting.
+In general, undergraduate program proposals will require approval by the departmental/program faculty, the college faculty or curriculum/program committee (as determined by the college), the Undergraduate Council, the Faculty Senate, and the provost.
+Graduate program proposals will require approval by the department/program faculty, the college faculty or curriculum/program committee (as determined by the college), the Graduate Council, the Faculty Senate, and the provost.
 Of course, any of these units could table the proposal for further discussion at the next meeting, further slowing the progress through the approval process.
 This lengthy approval process should be taken into consideration by those wishing to make changes.

-The meeting dates of the AHECB may be found on the web site of the Arkansas Department of Higher Education at http://www.adhe.edu.
+The meeting dates of the AHECB may be found on the website of the Arkansas Division of Higher Education at http://www.adhe.edu.
 The meeting dates for the Board of Trustees may be found on the web site of the Vice Chancellor for Finance and Administration.

 Changes proposed to be implemented before they appear in the catalog must have a statement of justification regarding early implementation as part of the proposal.
 Those proposed to be implemented sooner than 75 days after AHECB approval also need a justification and, according to ADHE guidelines, should be “rare.”
-The July meeting is the last AHECB meeting at which programs for the fall could be approved, but only with early implementation approval and without being in the catalog.
+The April meeting is the last AHECB meeting at which programs for the fall could be approved for the Catalog of Studies.
+Programs may be approved at the July AHECB meeting, but only with early implementation approval and without being in the catalog.